ogradyc01/GoldenCheetah/Special-Topics_Ride-Processing.md

 The configuration of the available tools is done in ['Preferences'] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Data-Fields#processing)

+* If you set a tool to 'Manual' in the preferences, you have to run it manually per ride through `Tools-><name of the tool>`.
+The values set in preferences then are taken as defaults, which you can still override in a dialog, when running the tool.

+* If you set a tool to 'Auto' in the preferences, the tool is run with the given parameter setting for each ride import you are doing.
+You can still run the tool manually with different parameters after the import is done.

 _Note: The fixes are only done to the ride file stored in GoldenCheetah format (.json) - GoldenCheetah does not manipulate any of original data files._